citp/privacy-policy-historical/b/bl/blu/bluebottle.com.md

-> *The following text is extracted and transformed from the bluebottle.com privacy policy that was archived on 2012-05-11.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120511005121id_/http%3A//www.bluebottle.com/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the bluebottle.com privacy policy that was archived on 2012-12-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121230222415id_/http%3A//www.bluebottle.com/privacy.php) for the most accurate reproduction.*

 # Bluebottle Email: Privacy

 [](http://www.addthis.com/bookmark.php "Bookmark using any bookmark manager!")

-"I have been very happy with your service and would recommend it to any of my friends." - **Alex,**

-"I am planning to upgrade my account with you ASAP, just on account of your excellent customer service.
-Keep up the good work!!" - **Saifullah,**

-"I just wanted to say a big 'Thank you!' to everyone who is working hard to maintain and improve your services." - **Thomas B,**

 "Your email service is the best one of all.
 There is no other better spam provider other than yours....
 TRULY THE BEST..." - **Jainam S,**

+"I just wanted to say a big 'Thank you!' to everyone who is working hard to maintain and improve your services." - **Thomas B,**

 "Thank you very much for providing this excellent service." - **Ricardo I,**

+"I've been using your service for a few months now, and I've been pretty happy with it.
+In fact, I'm happy enough to upgrade to Bluebottle Premium." - **_Bob K_**

+"I have to say that your service is remarkable!" - **_Mario S_**

 ##  Bluebottle - the Only Anti-Spam solution you will ever need